Life Gap Plus

 - Updated Technology Requirements – Learn what type of browsers and operating systems are most compatible with Canvas.

 - Free Public WiFi Hotspots in Vermont – The Vermont Department of Public Service has prepared a map of public buildings in Vermont where WiFi with access to the internet is publicly available.
 These sites are accessible at all hours from a parked vehicle on the road or parking lot.
-As a safety precaution, we discourage users from entering the premises or congregating outside.
-These sites should be accessed from within a parked vehicle.

 - Emergency Broadband Benefit Program – Eligible students can receive $50 off their monthly internet bill.